 The U.S. ADHD market size in 2011 has been estimated to be \$3.8 billion, which accounted for approximately 90% of the global ADHD market.
-The difference in market sizes between U.S. and non-U.S. sales does not stem from a difference in sales volumes, but simply the lack of significant sales of innovative ADHD drugs outside the U.S. (non-U.S. markets are dominated by generic drugs).
+The difference in market sizes between US and non-US sales does not stem from a difference in sales volumes, but simply the lack of significant sales of innovative ADHD drugs outside the US (non-US markets are dominated by generic drugs).
 Global prevalence rates of the disease are estimated to be approximately 8-10% of school-aged children and approximately 4-5% of the adult population.
 Adult diagnosis and treatment is forecast to grow in the near future due to increased disease awareness and less sociological stigmatization towards the condition.
 In the United States, the diagnosis rate is approximately 51% in children and 31% in adults with consequent treatment rates of approximately 70% in children and 49% in adults.
 Overall, the U.S. market is forecast to grow at a compound annual growth rate (CAGR) of 7.3% per annum and reach \$6.2 billion by 2018.
 The global ADHD market is forecast to grow at a CAGR of 8.0% in part because higher disease recognition is expected in Japan and Europe due to the adoption of the broader diagnostic criteria prevalent in the U.S. Further, these predominant criteria are expected to broaden further in 2013.
-Also, the estimated growth for the non-U.S. markets is higher due to prospective approval dates for major ADHD drugs that have already been market size is expected to grow further as new drugs enter the market and compensate for the generic erosion.
+Also, the estimated growth for the non-US markets is higher due to prospective approval dates for major ADHD drugs that have already been marketed in the U.S., such as Vyvanse, Intuniv and Kapvay.
+Despite upcoming patent expiration dates and the entry of several generic compounds, the market size is expected to grow further as new drugs enter the market and compensate for the generic erosion.